Jkelly97/what-would-jesus-do/docs/index.md

 * Using a form of user account service to store favorite passages and recent searches

 > This api will be used to provide users with accounts.
 In doing so they will be provided with the ability to save searches, passages and searches of churches.
-> Yes the application will be usable with out the help of this api.
+> Yes the application will be usable without the help of this api.
 >https://developers.google.com/admin-sdk/directory/v1/guides/manage-users

-* Using google maps to search for near by churches.
+* Using google maps to search for nearby churches.

-> This service will be used to pull up a map with churches in the urrounding area.
+> This service will be used to pull up a map with churches in the surrounding area.
-> Yes the application should be able to perform woth out the service.
+> Yes the application should be able to perform without the service.
 > https://developers.google.com/places/web-service/search

 ## Stretch goals/possible enhancements